viniciusgerevini/clyde-js/LANGUAGE.md

 <-
 ```

-These diverts can be simplified by joining them to the previous divert:
+These diverts can be simplified by joining them into the previous divert:

 ```
 What do you want to talk about?